 PODCASTS : Roughly 168 million children were subjected to child labour.
 This accounts for nearly 1 in 10 children worldwide.
 Almost half of them are in hazardous work that directly endangers their health and moral development.
 Let’s talk about how to move Towards Universal Social Protection and achieving SDG 1.3.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: "Let’s act on our commitments: End Child Labour!" campaign.
+CAMPAIGN MATERIALS: We invite you and your organization to join us and add your voice to the worldwide movement against child labour.
 Join the international community calls to support greater social justice and step up the fight against child labour.
 To Eliminate child labour – greater engagement and collaboration needed.
 Here you will find the communication materials to promote the campaign.

 WHY WE CELEBRATE THE DAY?